PowersLucas/aem3103_Final/README.md

 ## Fig. 2: Monte Carlo Simulation
 ![Monte Carlo Simulation](monte_carlo_simulation.png)

-This figure displays the 2D trajectories simulated using 100 random sampling of parameters.
-The bottom graph displays a polynomial fit that is overlaid onto the plot to show the average trajectory out of the random 100 samples.
+This figure displays the 2D trajectories simulated using 100 random samples of parameters.
+The bottom graph displays a polynomial fit that is ploted to show the average trajectory out of the random 100 samples.

 ## Fig. 3: Time Derivatives
 ![Time Derivatives](time_derivatives.png)